1International Morphological Centre, Repishheva 9-94, 197375, Saint Petersburg, Russia

 Glover RA, Henry RW, Wade RS.
 1998: Polymer preservation technology: Poly-Cur.
 A next generation process for biological specimen preservation.
+Abstract presented at The 9th International Conference on Plastination, Trois-Rivieres, Quebec, Canada, July 5-10, 1998.
 J lnt Soc Plastination 13(2):39.

 Glover R. 2004: Silicone plastination, room temperature methodology: Basic techniques, applications and benefits for the interested user.
+Abstract presented at The 12th International Conference on Plastination, Murcia, Spain July 11-16, 2004.
 J lnt Soc Plastination 19:7.

 Henry RW.
 1987: Plastination of an integral heart-lung specimen.
 J Int Soc Plastination l(2):20-24.

 Henry RW.
 1995: Principles of plastination - dehydration of specimens.
 Abstract presented at The 7th International Conference on Plastination - Karl-Franzens-University, Graz, Austria.
 July 1994.
 J Int Soc Plastination 9(1):27.

 Henry RW.
 1998: Principles of plastination.
 Abstract presented at The 9th International Conference on Plastination, Trois-Rivieres, Quebec, Canada, July 5-10, 1998.
 J Int Soc Plastination 13(2):27.

 Henry RW.
 2007a: Silicone Plastination of Biological Tissue: Cold-temperature Technique North Carolina Technique and Products.
 J Int Soc Plastination 22:15-19